Intelligence for Embedded Systems,

 Vice President for Education can be read in the following editorial

-Special Issue on Learning
+Special Issue on Learning In Nonstationary and Evolving Environments

 Using a computational model to learn under various environments has been a well-researched field that produced relevant results; unfortunately, the majority of these efforts rely on three fundamental assumptions: i) there is a sufficient and representative data set to configure and assess the model performance; ii) data are drawn from a fixed – albeit unknown – distribution; and iii) samples are mostly supposed to be independent.
 Alas, all these assumptions often do not hold in many real-world applications.
 The timely special issue discusses the state-of-the-art and latest results on detecting and adapting to changes in underlying data distributions.